Hawaiian Airlines is pleased to announce that we are hiring First Officers to join our Flight Crew.

 - Ability to maintain composure under pressure

-- Must support Hawaiian Airlines’ mission: “To grow a profitable airline with a passion for excellence, our customers, our people, and the spirit of Hawaii,” with commitment, the aloha spirit,
+- Must support Hawaiian Airlines’ mission: “To grow a profitable airline with a passion for excellence, our customers, our people, and the spirit of Hawaii,” with commitment, the aloha spirit, and Hawaiian hospitality

 - Must support Hawaiian Airlines’ vision: “To be the #1 destination carrier in the world”